 Every time a pawn moves or a piece is captured, the counter goes back to zero.
 A player may only claim the draw on their own turn, either after the opponent has just made the 100th move or before the player is about to make the 100th move.

-This rule usually only applies late in the game when of the players is trying to checkmate their opponent’s lone King.
+This rule usually only applies late in the game when one of the players is trying to checkmate their opponent’s lone king.

 Early Inventions of the Fifty-Move Rule

 This rule was introduced to prevent a player who had no chance of winning from continuously playing until an indefinite end comes about.
 This was a strategy used by some players who sought a win by exhausting their opponent and forcing him/her to quit the game instead.

 There is no doubt that a master can easily make the necessary moves to earn a checkmate in well under the first 50 moves.
 Later, in the 20th century, it was observed that certain strategies and moves didn’t lead to a victory.
 This meant additional moves and extra time.

 The rule was then changed, allowing an additional 50 moves for players who were unable to end the game within the first 50 moves.
 However, this rule was only applicable if the player hadn’t eliminated any pawns.